-Most frequently it will be the decontaminant (2% CHG in alcohol) that has not been left to dry adequately.
-Some patients have a reaction to the fibres in the decontaminant stick.
-If this is a possibility use bottled (2% CHG in alcohol) with gauze and forceps.
-Additionally, consider the use of a barrier film product, provide symptom relief (i.e. itch, pain), and if symptoms persist recommend changing to a less-irritating silicone-based dressing product.
+Most frequently, it will be the decontaminant (2% CHG in alcohol) that has not been left to dry adequately.
+Some patients react to the fibres in the decontaminant stick.
+If possible, use bottled (2% CHG in alcohol) with gauze and forceps.
+Additionally, consider using a barrier film product to provide symptom relief (i.e. itch, pain), and if symptoms persist, recommend changing to a less-irritating silicone-based dressing product.

 1. Rickard, C.M., et al., A 4-arm randomized controlled pilot trial of innovative solutions for jugular central venous access device securement in 221 cardiac surgical patients.
 Journal of Critical Care, 2016.
 36: p.
 35-42.